Tech-Appetite/forty-jekyll-theme/_posts/2020-07-15-pipeline-debug-module-fix-Sitecore-v9.1.1.md

 ---
 layout: post
-title: 'Coveo for Sitecore: How to prioritize newer over stale migrated content'
+title: 'Quick fix: Sitecore pipeline.debug module for Sitecore v9.1.1+'
 description: The pipeline.debug Sitecore module, created by Morten Engel, is a fantastic pipeline output visualization tool that requires minimal set up in.
 While working on Sitecore v9.1.1, I was sad to see that initally the module would not run!
 In this post I'll quickly provide a work around for getting this great tool back up and running.
 image: assets/images/pic09.jpg
 ---